subordinarycode/Icrawl/README.md

 * Add setup.py because doing installs suck
 * Add a way to scrape social media sites i.e., Twitter, Facebook
 * Add an option to turn logging on/off
+* Add way to use a proxie with normal searches